zoobab/openwrt-zmq-packages/README.md

  * czmq == libczmq.git
  * zyre == zyre.git

-DeMidi is one example application which depends on those 3 libraries.
+DeMidi and Glard are example applications which depends on those 3 libraries.